History of Edmonton: Early settlement (1870–1945)

 Just prior to World War I, the real estate boom and general prosperity ended suddenly, causing the city's population to decline sharply—from over 72,500 in 1914 to less than 54,000 only two years later.
 The high rate of volunteer enlistment to the army during the war contributed to the drop in population.

-From that low point, Edmonton's population and economy grew only slowly during the 1920s and 1930s, (It took off during and after World War II.)
+From that low point, Edmonton's population and economy grew slowly during the 1920s and 1930s, then took off during and after World War II.

 The first licensed airfield in Canada, Blatchford Field (later known as Edmonton City Centre (Blatchford Field) Airport), commenced operation in 1926.
 Pioneering aviators such as Wilfrid R. "Wop" May and Max Ward used Blatchford Field as a major base for the distribution of mail, food, and medicine to Northern Canada; hence Edmonton's role as the "Gateway to the North" was strengthened.
 World War II saw Edmonton's becoming a major base for the construction of the Alaska Highway and its airport was an important station on the Northwest Staging Route.

 Post World War II history

 The Leduc No. 1 oil well in nearby Leduc in 1947.
 The discovery of oil in Leduc made Edmonton a boomtown, with its population experiencing large growth.

 The first major oil discovery in Alberta was made on February 13, 1947, near the town of Leduc, south of Edmonton.
 As early as 1914, oil reserves were known to exist in the southern parts of Alberta (see Turner Valley, Alberta), but they produced very little oil compared to those around Edmonton.
 Additional oil reserves were discovered in the late 1940s and the 1950s near the town of Redwater.
 Because most of Alberta's oil reserves were concentrated in central and northern Alberta, Edmonton became home to most of Alberta's oil industry.

 The subsequent oil boom gave Edmonton new status as the "Oil Capital of Canada," and during the 1950s, the city increased in population from 149,000 to 269,000.
 After a relatively calm but still prosperous period in the 1960s, the city's growth took on renewed vigour concomitant with high world oil prices, triggered by the 1973 oil crisis and the 1979 Iranian Revolution.
 The oil boom of the 1970s and 1980s ended abruptly with the sharp decline in oil prices on the international market and the introduction of the National Energy Program in 1981; that same year, the population had reached 521,000.
 Although the National Energy Program was later scrapped by the federal government in the mid-1980s, the collapse of world oil prices in 1986 and massive government cutbacks kept the city from making a full economic recovery until the late 1990s.
+The city hosted the Commonwealth Games in 1978 and the Summer Universiade in 1983.